afsc-assessments/ebswp_2023/doc/EBSpollock.md

 was roughly similar to the recent lower concentration levels compared to other years since 2000 (Fig \ref{fig:fleet_dispersal}).

-XX In addition to logistic issues related to ensuring crew and observer safety due to the COVID19 pandemic, there were reports of unusually small pollock in the catch.
-Consequently, we investigated whether the amount of small fish has occurred in the past.
-The NMFS observer collections, in addition to containing value length and weight data, also include a large number of observations for the observed tows that provide a direct mean somatic mass for pollock within that tow.
-This is based on the sampled total weight (e.g., of a basket of pollock) divided by the enumerated number of fish in that sample.
+In 2020 we investigated the preponderance of small pollock in the catch.
+This was pursued further this year.
+As noted last year, in addition to the extensive NMFS observer collections, a little used component of their data are estimates of observed tow tonnages compared to numbers of pollock.
+These can provide a direct mean somatic mass (pollock body weight) for pollock within that tow.
+The data arise from the sampled total weight (e.g., of several baskets of pollock) divided by the enumerated number of fish in that sample.
 Such records exist for each tow.
 Summing these by extrapolated weight of the pollock catch within that tow, and binning by weight increments (here by 50 gram intervals), allows us to obtain some additional fine-scale information on the size trends in the pollock fishery.
-The annual patterns of these data show that overall, 2020 was different, particularly for the B-season (Fig. \ref{fig:fsh_wt_freq}).
-To look more closely at the B-season fishery, we compiled these data by week over recent years and found that there were very smaller fish predominated in the catch (Fig. \ref{fig:fsh_wt_freq_week}).
+The annual patterns of these data show that overall, 2020 was different with the small mode of fish persisting into the 2021 B-season (Fig. \ref{fig:fsh_wt_freq}).
+Compiling the data by week we show that the small fish were a consistent basis of the catch for this B-season (Fig. \ref{fig:fsh_wt_freq_week}).

 The catch of EBS pollock has averaged 1.21 million t in the period since 1979.
 The lowest catches occurred in 2009 and 2010 when the limits were set to 0.81 million t due to stock declines (Table
 \ref{tab:abc_tac}).
-The recent 5-year average (2017-2021) catch has been xxx1.365
+The recent 5-year average (2017-2021) catch has been 1.378
 million t.
 Pollock catches that are retained or discarded (based on NMFS observer estimates) in the Eastern Bering Sea and Aleutian Islands for 1991--2021 are shown in Table \ref{tab:catch_disc}.
 Since 1991, estimates of